apredovic419/ms-web/fe/admin/README.md

 You should now be able to access the application at http://localhost:3000.

-**Note: The value of the login account `webadmin` must be greater than 0, otherwise you cannot log in.**
+**Note: The value of the login account `webadmin` must be greater than 0, otherwise you will not be able to login.**

 ## Tech Stack